-Many people treat bursitis at home, but if symptoms are more severe, they should seek medical help.
+Many people treat bursitis at home, but if the symptoms are more severe, they should seek medical help.

 More severe symptoms include:

-- Joint pain that prevents all movement
+- joint pain that prevents all movement

-- Pain lasting longer than 2 weeks
+- pain lasting longer than 2 weeks

-- Sharp, shooting pains
+- sharp, shooting pains

 - Ankle: Injury to the ankle can result from walking too much and with the wrong shoes.
-It is common among ice skaters and athletes.

 People with certain health conditions are more likely to have crystals form inside the bursa.
 The crystals irritate the bursa and make it swell.
-Conditions that may cause this include gout, rheumatoid arthritis, and scleroderma.
+Conditions that may cause bursitis include gout, rheumatoid arthritis, and scleroderma.